cysouw/diathesis/text/c06_adverbials.md

  \c. \* Das Flugzeug große fand ich schöner.
  \d.
 Das Flugzeug mit den großen Fenster finde ich schöner.

 Except for adverbs there are many other kinds of expressions that can fill the syntactic role of adverbial, like prepositional phrases \Next[a], quantified objects \Next[b], see [@sec:case-quantified-objects}], or adverbial clauses \Next[c].
-Adjectives (and adjectival verbforms like participles) are also frequently used in adverbial function as discussed in the next sections.
+Also negation \Next[d] and comparison phrases \Next[e] are syntactically highly similar to adverbials.
+For example, various verbs that obligatorily need an adverbial alternatively allow a negation or comparison phrase to fill the necessary adverbial slot (see e.g. [@sec:adverbials-nominative]).

 \ex.
  \a.
 Das Flugzeug ist auf der Wiese gelandet.
  \b.
 Das Flugzeug ist jeden Tag gelandet.
  \c.
 Das Flugzeug ist gelandet, weil der Tank leer war.
+ \d.
+Das Flugzeug ist nicht gelandet.
+ \e.
+Das Flugzeug ist wie eine Feder gelandet.

+Adjectives (and adjectival verbforms like participles, see [@sec:participles-secondary-predicates]) are also frequently used in adverbial function as discussed in the next sections.

 ### Adjectives as depictive secondary predicates

-Given the right context, all German adjectives like *klein* can be used as depictive secondary predicates, i.e. they can be used syntactically both as adjectives \Next[a] and as adverbs \Next[b].
+Given the right context, all German adjectives like *klein* can be used as \textsc{depictive} secondary predicates, i.e. they can be used syntactically both as adjectives \Next[a] and as adverbs \Next[b].

 \ex.
  \a.
 Das kleine Kind ist geboren.